Career Tips

 You can’t stop your coworker from sabotaging you, but you can control how you react.
 If a coworker is sabotaging you, the best thing to do is work smart and avoid reacting to their actions.
 Here are some tips for dealing with the stress of having a sabotaging coworker:

-• Don’t let them get inside your head.
+• Don’t let their sabotaging get inside your head.
 It might be tempting to get angry or frustrated by their behavior, but this will only increase the stress level in your head and body.

 • Don’t engage with them on social media if they post something negative about you or your project.